KushBlazingJudah/feditext/README.md

     Or at least intentionally.
   - Public moderation log.
 - Tor as a first-class citizen
+  - If I get this off the ground, my instance will be ran over Tor mainly for privacy reasons.
+I hope that others prop up instances.
+  - Optionally, all requests will be made through a proxy.
+    Hosting over Tor and don't want to expose the server's IP?
+Sure!
 - Able to federate with FChannel, of course without images.

 Any changes I may need to make to FChannel (hopefully few if not none!)
 I will